Office Assistant Cover Letter Examples & Writing Tips

 Previous experience and role

-Thank the recipient and ask for the interview
+Thank the recipient and ask for an interview

 Finally, professionalism is critical.
 Thank the recipient for taking the time to read your letter.
 This demonstrates a level of respect and shows that you appreciate their time.
 Likewise, you can take the opportunity to be proactive and request an interview with the hiring manager.
 This call to action at the end will demonstrate your professionalism and initiative.
 Both of these qualities are excellent to have as a potential candidate.